JeanPerrot/grossevoix/Readme.md

 It uses a local, running sonos api server https://github.com/jishi/node-sonos-http-api

+A local TTS command generates a file, then exposes it to the SONOS api [or could simply serve it directly from an endpoint...!]

 #### TODO -
 It would be fun to use docker to package & launch the node-sonos-http-api server (and this one)